 A DUI is complex in itself—an accident resulting from drunk driving adds yet another layer of complexity.
 Even in cases where no one was injured and the facts indicate that the person under the influence was not at fault for the accident, having alcohol or drugs in your system strengthens the other party’s case.

 A drunk driving accident and DUI charge can have a significant and long-lasting impact on your life.
-You could have your license suspended or revoked, face fines, jail time, and other penalties.
-A DUI could seriously impact your ability to work, and negatively impact future job prospects, personal relationships and psychological health.
+You could have your license suspended or revoked, face fines, jail time and other penalties.
+Also, a DUI could seriously impact your ability to work and negatively impact future job prospects, personal relationships, and psychological health.